kokkos/kokkos-core-wiki/Kokkos-Fortran-Interoperability.md

 ``` fortran
 use :: flcl_mod
 ```
-We then define our arrays including two 'Y' arrays one will be used for calculating the daxpy result with fortran, the other with kokkos.
+We then define our arrays including two 'Y' arrays, one will be used for calculating the daxpy result with fortran, the other with kokkos.
 ``` fortran
   real(c_double), dimension(:), allocatable :: f_y
   real(c_double), dimension(:), allocatable :: c_y